-- Termination by the Company for cause;

-- Retirement or other voluntary termination;

-- Death or disability;

-- Termination by the Company without cause or a named executive's constructive termination;

-- Termination in connection with a change in control; or

-- The expiration of an employment agreement.
+- Termination by the Company without cause or a named executive's constructive termination; - Termination in connection with a change in control; or - The expiration of an employment agreement.

 More information about the compensation our named executives may receive in each of these circumstances is summarized below.
 The amount of compensation included in the tables below is based on the stated assumptions; it is important to note that the actual compensation received by an executive will be contingent upon a number of factors that are presently indeterminable, such as the date of termination, the circumstances giving rise to termination, base salary at the time of termination, the performance of the Company in the year of termination, the specific terms of any employment agreement in effect at the time of termination and the specific terms of any individual grant or award made under our PBRP or our LTIPs.
 The descriptions below are based on our agreements in effect as of December 31, 2022, which may be different at the time of an executive's termination.